ibm-cloud-docs/billing-usage/how_charged.md

     <dd>You pay based on your runtime and service consumption.
 For example, with the Push service, any usage over the free monthly allowance is charged.</dd>
 <dt>Reserved charges</dt>
     <dd><p>As the account owner of a Pay As You Go account or a Subscription account, you can reserve a service instance, with a long-term commitment, for a discounted price.
 For example, you can reserve the standard large DB2 on Cloud offering for 12 months.</p>
     <p>Some {{site.data.keyword.Bluemix_notm}} services offer reserved plans.
-You can request a reserved plan from the {{site.data.keyword.Bluemix_notm}} <strong>Catalog</strong> by clicking the tile of the service.
+You can request a reserved plan from the {{site.data.keyword.Bluemix_notm}} catalog by clicking the tile of the service.
 Then, select the service plan that best meets your needs.
 If a reserved plan is available, click <strong>Request</strong>, and follow the prompts to send your request.
-You will receive an email that contains the price information of the reserved plan.
-An {{site.data.keyword.Bluemix_notm}} sales representative will also contact you soon to complete the purchase.</p></dd>
+You receive an email that contains the price information of the reserved plan.
+An {{site.data.keyword.Bluemix_notm}} sales representative also contacts you soon to complete the purchase.</p></dd>
 <dt>Tiered charges</dt>
-    <dd>Similar to metered charges, you pay based based on your runtime and service consumption.
-However, tiered charges add additional pricing tiers, often offering discounted charges in tiers with larger consumption.
+    <dd>Similar to metered charges, you pay based on your runtime and service consumption.
+However, tiered charges add more pricing tiers, often offering discounted charges in tiers with larger consumption.
 Tiered pricing is offered in simple, graduated, or block.</dd>
 </dl>

 ### Simple tier
 {: #simple_tier}

 In the simple tier model, the unit price is determined by the tier that the quantity of your usage falls into.
-The total price is your quantity multiplied by the unit price in that tier.
+The total price is your quantity that is multiplied by the unit price in that tier.
 For example:

 | Quantity of items | Unit price for all items |
 |-------------------|--------------------------|